Types of Warehouses and how they operate

 Many people would describe a warehouse as just a place to store items, but its purpose extends beyond that.
 Warehousing companies are often responsible for distribution and delivery, optimizing it, so their customers achieve higher customer satisfaction and better productivity.
 At times, they avoid loss or theft of their goods during handling.

-Here are five different types of warehouses and how they work:
+Here are five different types of warehouses and how they work.

-Climate-Controlled Warehouse
+1. Climate-Controlled Warehouse

 A Climate-Controlled Warehouse is a cold storage facility for products that require storage at low temperatures, such as medicines, frozen goods, flowers, and perishable foods.
 Climate-controlled warehouses also use refrigerated inbound and outbound shipping.

-Bonded Warehouse
+1. Bonded Warehouse

 Bonded warehouses can store imported goods without paying duties.
 Some goods duties are awfully expensive, so bonded warehouses allow importers and exporters to sell the products and then make the payment.
 Usually, those warehouses are managed by the government or customs authorities and work under specific agreements.
-Here are its benefits:
+Here are its benefits: In case the goods do not meet local demand, they can be exported and exempt from paying duties.
+Reduces the financial burden on the business for a while since taxes are not charged until the goods are released.
+A range of products can be stored.
+Most warehouses have alliances with freight forwarding companies, eliminating the hassle of managing the distribution of products and planning to ship.

-Public Warehouse
+1. Public Warehouse

 Public warehouses provide storage services for businesses that cannot afford their own facilities.
 They allow them to rent for short-term distribution needs.
 It plays a significant role in marketing small firms, as a private warehouse would require a significant capital investment.
+Sometimes retailers don't have enough capacity in their own private warehouses and need extra storage space for their products.
+The public warehouse provides the necessary solution to store their items.

-Private Warehouse
+1. Private Warehouse

 A private warehouse is owned and operated by manufacturers, wholesalers, transport businesses, importers, exporters, etc. Private warehouses require a lot of investment, although it has ultimately proved very cost-effective and allows companies to manage their storage growth and distribution costs closely.

-Hazardous Chemicals Warehouse
+1. Hazardous Chemicals Warehouse

 These types of warehouses do precisely as it is mentioned.
 They provide storage space for hazardous chemical materials.
 According to Occupation Safety and Health Administration (OSHA), any chemical that puts staff in physical or health danger is considered hazardous.
 Not all warehousing operations can store hazardous materials, they must have a hazmat chemical storage certification.